Skip to main content

 Medium

-Medium-risk vulnerabilities allow an attacker to conduct actions on behalf of another user without their permission, or access less-sensitive information.
+Medium-risk vulnerabilities allow an attacker to conduct limited actions on behalf of another user without their permission, without immediate financial impact or access less-sensitive information.

 Examples of medium vulnerabilities include: